ahough-godaddy/udacity-fullstackdev/linux-server-config/README.md

 Public IP: 54.201.96.204

 ## Connect to the Server via SSH
-1. Save the default private key on my local machine
+1. Save the default private key on my local machine and reduce permissions on the file
-2. SSH by providing the private key and the default ssh port `ssh -i ~/.ssh/LightsailDefaultPrivateKey.pem ubuntu@54.201.96.204 -p 22`
+2. SSH by providing the private key and the default ssh port

+  `ssh -i ~/.ssh/LightsailDefaultPrivateKey.pem ubuntu@35.165.237.97 -p 22`

 ## Secure the Server
-3. Update all currently installed packages.
+1. Get list of packages with updates and update packages sudo apt-get update sudo apt-get upgrade
+2. Use UFW to open 3 new ports 2200, 80 and 123
-4. Change the SSH port from 22 to 2200.
-Make sure to configure the Lightsail firewall to allow it.
+3. Modify the file `/etc/ssh/sshd_config` to change the SSH port from 22 to 2200.
-5. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).

-Warning: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don't lock yourself out of the server.
-When you change the SSH port, the Lightsail instance will no longer be accessible through the web app 'Connect using SSH' button.
-The button assumes the default port is being used.
-There are instructions on the same page for connecting from your terminal to the instance.
-Connect using those instructions and then follow the rest of the steps.
+4. Also update `PermitRootLogin` to be "no"
+5. Restart the SSH service

 Give grader access.
 In order for your project to be reviewed, the grader needs to be able to log in to your server.